-H6 suggests that the intention (in the term of paying Zakat) has a positive impact on Zakat compliance behavior.
+H6 suggests that the intention (in the term of paying zakat) has a positive impact on zakat compliance behavior.
 Thus, this hypothesis is accepted.
-Intention to pay Zakat, referred to in this study, is defined intention as the readiness of a person's cognitive image in carrying out a behavior.
-Intentions play an important role in the implementation of ibadah in Islam, especially in Zakat behavior (Qardhawi, 1998).
+Intention to pay zakat, referred to in this study, is defined intention as the readiness of a person's cognitive image in carrying out a behavior.
+Intentions play an important role in the implementation of ibadah in Islam, especially in zakat behavior (Qardhawi, 1998).
 It can also be concluded that intention is an indication of a person's willingness to perform a behavior (Ajzen, 2005).
-Meanwhile, Zakat compliance behavior refers to the payment of Zakat in accordance with the fatwa and regulations set by the Zakat authority.
-According to Jaffri (2010), Zakat compliance depends on the reasons why individual Muslims decide to obey or avoid Allah's orders, Islamic obligations, and rules issued by Zakat authorities.
-This regulation also exists in Indonesia from the MUI fatwa, which explains that Zakat is required for individuals who have reached the nishab.
+Meanwhile, zakat compliance behavior refers to the payment of zakat in accordance with the Fatwa and regulations set by the zakat authority.
+According to Jaffri (2010), zakat compliance depends on the reasons why individual Muslims decide to obey or avoid Allah's orders, Islamic obligations, and rules issued by zakat authorities.
+This regulation also exists in Indonesia from the MUI fatwa, which explains requires zakat for individuals who have reached the nishab.
 The intention is often used as an intervening variable to relate factors from the composition of attitude (positive attitude) and subjective norm (influence of religious leaders and peer influence) to compliance behavior (behavior) (Ajzen, 2005).
-The effect of intention to pay Zakat on Zakat compliance behavior means that when Muzakki or Zakat payers have a high intention to pay professional Zakat, it will lead to Zakat compliance behavior or compliance in paying professional Zakat.
-So that intention can be something important because it will influence someone to behave obediently in paying professional Zakat.
+The effect of intention to pay zakat on zakat compliance behavior means that when muzakki or zakat payers have a high intention to pay professional zakat, it will lead to zakat compliance behavior or compliance in paying professional zakat.
+So that intention can be something important because it will influence someone to behave obediently in paying professional zakat.

 The findings of this study are backed by studies by Bidin et al. (2009), Saad et al. (2010), and Al Jaffri Saad and Haniffa (2014).
-Intention serves as a stimulus for Muzakki (workers) to pay professional Zakat.
-Consequently, Amil Zakat institutions must be able to devise ways to encourage them to have a strong aim to pay professional Zakat.
-However, it can be accomplished by ensuring that Zakat money is disbursed equitably and fairly to all Zakat recipients.
-By doing this, the Muzakki (employees/labor) have an increased willingness and motivation to pay professional Zakat because they realize that Zakat funds paid to Amil Zakat institutions have been distributed fairly to asnaf.
-Based on the results of a review of correspondents in this study, which were dominated by BUMN employees, it showed that they had the intention to comply with paying professional Zakat regularly every month or every time they received income/salary (Damanhouri et al., 2021).

-One type of Zakat that has great potential to be developed is professional zakat or income Zakat.
-According to Qardhawi (2017), professional zakat (Zakat profession) refers to Zakat derived from an income and should be paid if they reach Nishab without waiting for Haul.
-There are four reasons why professional Zakat must be a concern amongst Muslims.
-First, this type of Zakat is relatively new since it is part of Ijtihad and did not exist in the Prophet's era.
-As brand new, the majority of Muslims do not become aware of paying professional Zakat (Nasution, 2017; Nezhadrahim et al., 2023).
+Intention serves as a stimulus for muzakki (workers) to pay professional zakat.
+Consequently, amil zakat institutions must be able to devise ways to encourage them to have a strong aim to pay professional zakat.
+However, It can be accomplished by ensuring that zakat money is disbursed equitably and fairly to all zakat recipients.
+By doing this, the muzakki (employees/labor) have an increased willingness and motivation to pay professional zakat because they realize that zakat funds paid to amil zakat institutions have been distributed fairly to asnaf.
+Based on the results of a review of correspondents in this study, which were dominated by BUMN employees, it showed that they had the intention to comply with paying professional zakat regularly every month or every time they received income/salary.
+One type of zakat which has great potential to be developed is Professional Zakat or Income are four reasons why professional zakat must be concerned amongst Muslims.
+First, this type of zakat is relatively new since it is part of Ijtihad and did not exist in the Prophet's era.
+As brand new, the majority of Muslims do not become aware of paying professional Zakat (Nasution, 2017).